 Why choose Anchorage Fracture & Orthopedic Clinic?

-Our spine surgeons at Anchorage Fracture & Orthopedic Clinic have completed additional training, specifically in the back, neck, and spine.
-With this advanced training, Dr. Peterson and Dr. Spencer have the training, experience, and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.
+Our spine doctors and surgeons at Anchorage Fracture & Orthopedic Clinic have completed additional training, specifically in the back, neck, and spine.
+With this advanced training, Dr. Falkowski, Dr. Kirkham, Dr. Peterson, and Dr. Spencer have the training, experience, and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.